alexkisielewicz/home-library-app/README.md

 ### PEP8

 [PEP8CI](https://pep8ci.herokuapp.com/) app was used to lint the code.
-All modules except app_menu.py are clear, no errors found.
-In app_menu.py linter shows couple of warnings regarding whitespaces and escape character in app logo created in text to ASCII generator.
-This doesn't affect any functionalities and code is interpreted as intended.
+All modules are clear, no errors found.
+In app_menu.py linter shows couple of warnings regarding whitespaces and escape character in app logo created in "text to ASCII generator".
+This doesn't affect any functionalities and code is interpreted as intended, terminal output is displayed as intended.

 I noticed that IDEs (VSC and PyCharm) and PEP8CI linter ask to leave last line of the code empty, however GitHub ignores that empty line.